 See Rudimental live

 Back in 2012, this four-strong Hackney outfit came out of nowhere grabbed the Number One spot on the singles chart with 'Feel the Love': a euphoric smasher featuring vocalist John Newman, which fused jazzy, old-school soul with dubstep.
-A year later, they produced one of the best albums of 2013, 'Home'.
-The follow up, ‘We the Generation’, is due out in September.
-So expect them to get a capacity Ally Pally crowd raving to some new tunes with their all-out, full-band, brass-heavy live incarnation.
+A year later, they produced one of the best albums of 2013, 'Home', and the follow up, ‘We the Generation’, was released in September.
+So expect them to get a lot of people in the vast O2 raving to old and new tunes with their all-out, full-band, brass-heavy live incarnation.
 This will go off.Read more